TomCP20/ascii-snake/README.md

-# ascii-snake
+# Ascii Snake

-The snake game rendered with ascii art.
+The snake game rendered with ASCII art.

 ## Controls